SitePen/dgrid/doc/migration-guide.md

 ### updateDelay

-Not supported, as it is generally not applicable, due to the difference in how dgrid components update from observed store changes.
+dgrid does not support this, as it is generally not applicable, due to the difference in how dgrid components update from observed store changes.

 ### escapeHTMLInData